digital-futures-academy/airport-challenge/airport-challenge-domain-models.md

 1. Need an airport with a default capacity
 2. Need to be able to change this default capacity.
-3. Airport capacity should only accept integer values.

 **Test 4** - `Airport` has a default `capacity`.
-**Test 5** - `airportCapacity` can be changed when a new value is entered TO DO**Test 6** - `airportCapacity` can be only accept integers
+**Test 5** - `airportCapacity` can be changed when a new value is entered

 ## User story 3